 ATX power supply control functionality allows the buttons on the CFA635-xxx-KL to replace the power and reset button on your system, simplifying front panel design.
-This ATX power supply control functionality can be accomplished with or without our optional SCAB (System Cooling Accessory Board).
-The SCAB provides fan monitoring and control as well as DOW temperature sensor monitoring
+This ATX power supply control functionality can be accomplished with the optional SCAB+WR-PWR-Y14 ATX power cable or use the WR-PWR-Y25 or WR-PWR-Y38 ATX power cable without the SCAB.
+The SCAB provides fan monitoring and control as well as DOW temperature sensor monitoring.

 The GPIO pins used for ATX control must not be configured as user GPIO.
 The GPIO pins must be configured to their default drive mode in order for the ATX functions to work correctly.
 These settings are factory default but may be changed by the user.
 Please see command 34 (0x22): GPIO and GPO Settings (SCAB Required) (Pg.
-63).
+64).